Rigidity of high dimensional graph manifolds: Irreducible examples

 \begin{proof} Let us fix an integer $m\geq 3$.
 It is proved in~\cite{MRS} that there exist infinitely many complete finite-volume hyperbolic $m$-manifolds with toric cusps.
 If $N$ is any such manifold, Proposition~\ref{nonCAT0-bis} shows that there exists an irreducible graph manifold $M$ which does not support any locally CAT(0) metric and decomposes as the union of two pieces $V^+$ and $V^-$, each of which is diffeomorphic to $\overline{N}\times S^1$.

-In order to conclude it is sufficient to show that the diffeomorphism type of $M$ completely determines the hyperbolic manifold $N$, so that the infinite family of hyperbolic manifolds provided by~\cite{MRS} gives rise the infinite family of desired examples.
+In order to conclude it is sufficient to show that the diffeomorphism type of $M$ completely determines the hyperbolic manifold $N$, so that the infinite family of hyperbolic manifolds provided by~\cite{MRS} gives rise to the infinite family of desired examples.
 However, Theorem~\ref{iso-preserve:thm} implies that the diffeomorphism type of $M$ determines the isomorphism type of the fundamental group of $V^\pm$.
 Since $\pi_1 (N)$ is equal to the quotient of $\pi_1 (V^\pm)$ by its center (see Remark~\ref{center:rmk}), the conclusion follows by Mostow rigidity. \end{proof}

-\begin{remark} Even when starting with a fixed pair of pieces, one can still obtain an infinite family of irreducible graph manifolds which do not support any locally CAT(0) metric.
+\begin{remark} Even when starting with a fixed pair of pieces, one can still obtain an infinite family of irreducible graph manifolds with non-CAT(0) fundamental group.
 For example, let $N$ be a hyperbolic knot complement in $S^3$, set $V^+=V^-=\overline{N}\times S^1$ and denote by $T^+$ (resp.~$T^-$) the unique boundary component of $V^+$ (resp.~of $V^-$).
 The boundary of a Seifert surface for $K$ defines an element $b'\in H_1(\partial\overline{N})$ which bounds in $\overline{N}$, whence an element $b\in H_1(T^\pm)$ such that $i_*(b)=0\in H_1(V^\pm)$.
-Let $M(n)$ be the irreducible graph manifold obtained by gluing the base of $V^+$ to the base of $V^-$ via the identity of $\partial\overline{N}$, and by gluing the fibers of $V^+$ and $V^-$ in such a way that $f^+=f^-+nb$ in $H_1(T)$, where $T$ is the toric hypersurface in $M(n)$ corresponding to $T^+$ and $T^-$.
-As described in the proof of Proposition~\ref{nonCAT0-bis}, for every positive integer $n$ the manifold $M(n)$ does not admit any locally CAT(0) metric.
+Let $M(n)$ be the irreducible graph manifold obtained by gluing the base of $V^+$ to the base of $V^-$ via the identity of $\partial\overline{N}$, and by gluing the fibers of $V^+$ and $V^-$ in such a way that $f^+=f^-+nb$ in $H_1(T)$, where $T$ is the internal wall in $M(n)$ corresponding to $T^+$ and $T^-$.
+As described in the proof of Proposition~\ref{nonCAT0-bis}, for every positive integer $n$ the group $\pi_1(M(n))$ is not CAT(0).
 Moreover, as explained in Remark~\ref{infinitelymany:rem}, the proof of Theorem~\ref{infinitelymany} can be adapted to show that among the fundamental groups of the $M(n)$'s, there are infinitely many non-isomorphic groups. \end{remark}

 \begin{remark} Let $N$ be a complete finite-volume hyperbolic manifold with toric cusps.
 We have proved in Proposition~\ref{nonCAT0-bis} that there exist ``twisted doubles'' of $\overline{N}\times S^1$ which provide examples of {\it closed} irreducible graph manifolds not admitting any locally CAT(0) metric.
 However, in principle one can use a similar construction to also get examples with non-empty boundary.